TexasInstruments/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/Apps-Splash-Screen.rst

    #To display image
    =>  bmp display $loadaddr m m

-The above command will display an image at the centre of the screen as below
+The above command will display an image at the center of the screen as shown below

 ..
 Image:: /images/AM335x_evm_uboot_splash_screen.jpg
    :width: 600